DarrenBaldwin07/rapid/crates/rapid-web/README.md

 ## Acknowledgments
-- Rapid is built on-top of one the most performant web server frameworks in the world ([actix-web](https://github.com/actix)) and would not be possible without its existance
+- Rapid is built on-top of one the most performant web server frameworks in the world ([actix-web](https://github.com/actix)) and would not be possible without its existance.

 > Note: We do not recommend that you use Rapid in production as all of its core implementations are subject to change rapidly :)